bitcoin-core/bitcoincore.org/_posts/en/pages/2024-06-26-security-advisories.md

 ---

-**Low** severity bugs will be disclosed 2 weeks after a fixed version exists on the current major release branch.

-**Medium** and **High** severity bugs will be disclosed 2 weeks after the [last affected release goes EOL](/en/lifecycle/).
-This is a year after a fixed version was first released.
+**Low** severity vulnerabilities will be disclosed 2 weeks after the release of a major version containing the fix. **Medium** and **High** severity vulnerabilities will be disclosed 2 weeks after the last affected release goes [End of Life](/en/lifecycle/) (approximately a year after a major version containing the fix was first released).

 A pre-announcement will be made two weeks prior to releasing the details of a vulnerability.
 This pre-announcement will coincide with the release of a new major version and contain the number of